the direction of a tree

-This piece is about distance and absence, but also intimacy and presence.
+This piece is about distance/absence, intimacy/presence.
 It is about things that are, even when they are not; and things that are not, even when they are.
 It is the light of a star, the transparency of a leaf, the growth of a tree.
 Performers engage in both individual and collective processes of score- and sound-making that involve translation/translucence, copying/covering, and (dis)embodiment.
 The performance is a projection of this world assembled of bodily, instrumental, and environmental sound.

-The piece exists as a performance and is not reproducible as recording.
-The following recording, therefore, is merely a documentation and does not do justify to the piece.
+The piece exists as a performance and is not accurately represented as recording.
+The following recording, therefore, is merely a documentation.

 Zaq Kenefick, harmonica